Supported email service configurations for server-side synchronization

 - Exchange Server 2003 and Exchange Server 2007

-For most situations not supported by server-side synchronization, you can use the Microsoft Dynamics CRM Email Router.
+For Dynamics 365 on-premises situations not supported by server-side synchronization, you can use the Microsoft Dynamics CRM Email Router.
 More information: Integrate your email system

 We recommend that you don't use a mixed configuration of Outlook synchronization and server-side synchronization for appointments, contacts, and tasks in the same organization, because it may result in updated data not synchronizing to all attendees.